cagov/data-infrastructure/docs/code/working-with-snowflake-objects.md

 1. Add a commit message and push the commit adding the object to GitHub.
     If this is your first commit in Snowflake you will need to add a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
-    *In general, this personal access token will not be the same one used in the repo set-up process.*
+    *In general, this personal access token will not be the same one used above in the repo set-up process.*

 ## Dev/Prod promotion